-- Henry was the son of John I of Portugal.
-His mother was Philippa of Lancaster who was the sister of King Henry IV of England.
-John I was from the House of Aviz which was the first family outside of Afonstine Dynasty to rule Portugal since its founding by King Afonso I in 1139 A.D.
+Henry was the son of John I of Portugal.
+His mother was Philippa of Lancaster, who was the sister of King Henry IV of England.
+John I was from the House of Aviz, which was the first family outside of the Afonstine Dynasty to rule Portugal since its founding by King Afonso I in 1139 A.D.

-- When Henry was 21 he and his Father and brothers captured the Moorish port of Cueta in Morocco.
-Cueta had been a haven for the Barbary Pirates who harassed the citizens of Portugal by capturing its citizens and selling them in the African slave market.
+When Henry was 21, he and his father and brothers captured the Moorish port of Ceuta in Morocco.
+Cueta had been a haven for the Barbary Pirates, who harassed the citizens of Portugal by capturing its citizens and selling them in the African slave market.

-After his father John I died, his brother Edward became King.
+After his father, John I, died, his brother Edward became King.
 Edward allowed Henry to continue his pursuit of exploration of the African Coast.
-Most notably, was Edward's permission to fund voyages past Cape Bojador.
-Cape Bojador was the furthest that any explorer had ever reached and many believed it to be the end of the world.
+Most notable was Edward's permission to fund voyages past Cape Bojador.
+Cape Bojador was the furthest that any explorer had ever reached, and many believed it to be the end of the world.

 Exploration of the African Coast

-- Henry the Navigator supported the colonization of Azores in 1439.
+Henry the Navigator supported the colonization of the Azores in 1439.
 The Cape Bojador was the southernmost point any explorer had been.
-Many ships had tried and due to its violent weather had been carried away.
+Many ships had tried and, due to its violent weather, had been carried away.
 This led many to believe that there were sea monsters in the area.

 - In 1441, explorer Nuno Tristao discovered Cape Branco and then 2 years later discovered Arquim

-- In 1444 Dinis Dia discovered Cape Verde and one year later Fernes discovered Red Cape.
+- In 1444, Dinis Dia discovered Cape Verde, and one year later, Fernes discovered the Red Cape.

-- In 1444, after Dinis discovered Cape Verde, Henry met one of his goals which was to circumvent around the Muslim land-based trade routes across the western Sahara Desert.
-In 1452 Portugal started receiving an influx of gold which allowed them to mint the first gold cruzado coin.
+- In 1444, after Dinis discovered Cape Verde, Henry met one of his goals, which was to circumvent the Muslim land-based trade routes across the western Sahara Desert.
+In 1452, Portugal started receiving an influx of gold, which allowed them to mint the first gold cruzado coin.

 - In 1443, Portuguese explorers discovered the Bay of Arguin and built a fort there in 1448.

-- Alvise Cadamosto discovered several islands off of Cape Verde archipelago.
+Alvise Cadamosto discovered several islands off of the Cape Verde archipelago.

-- In 1431 Henry helped found the University of Lisbon By the time of Henry's death in 1460 Portugal had successfully navigated as far as Sierre Leone.
-Henry had laid a foundation to a global empire.
+In 1431, Henry helped found the University of Lisbon.
+By the time of Henry's death in 1460, Portugal had successfully navigated as far as Sierre Leone.
+Henry had laid a foundation for a global empire.